9track/FlashFloppy-wiki/Error-Messages.md

 When an unrecoverable error occurs a message will be displayed on the LED, LCD, or OLED screen.

+### `F-F` / `FlashFloppy vx.y`

+This is not explicitly an error code or condition, but the default display if a valid USB stick is not inserted.
+Make sure your USB stick is properly inserted, legacy partitioned (MBR rather than GPT) and FAT32 formatted.

 ### `Fnn` / `*FAT*nn*` / `*FATFS* nn`

 A 2-digit error code defined by the FatFS library.